uwcartlab/webmapping/Chapter11/readme.md

     // Step 1.
 Change the expressed attribute
     // Step 2.
 Recreate the color scale with new class breaks
     // Step 3.
 Recolor each enumeration unit on the map
     // Step 4.
-Re-sort each bar on the bar chart
+Sort each bar on the bar chart
     // Step 5.
 Resize each bar on the bar chart
     // Step 6.
 Recolor each bar on the bar chart

-Steps 1-3 are relatively simple to take care of within a listener handler function (Example 1.4).
+Steps 1-3 are relatively simple to take care of within an event handler function (Example 1.4).

 ###### Example 1.4: Adding a change listener and handler function in _main.js_